 National Eye Health Week

-National Eye Health Week takes place between 23rd and 29th September 2019, which aims to promote the importance of eye health and the need for regular eye tests.
+National Eye Health Week takes place between 20 and 26 September 2021, promoting the importance of good eye health and the need for regular eye tests for all.

-Although it’s common for our eyesight often gets worse as we get older, eye conditions can develop at any age.
-Glaucoma and cataracts are well known but other age-related illnesses, if left untreated, could affect your ability to use the road safely.
+Although eyesight often deteriorates as we get older, eye conditions can develop at any age.
+Glaucoma and cataracts are well-known but other age-related diseases, if left untreated, can also affect your ability to use the road safely.